 6. There Are Various Exchanges Trading Different Rubber Products

-Traders looking to enter the rubber futures market will be able to trade and hedge their positions in three main exchanges in the world.
+Traders looking to enter the rubber futures market will be able to trade and hedge their positions in two main exchanges in the world.

 The products available are mainly RSS3 (Ribbed Smoked Sheet Rubber) and TSR20 (Technically Specified Rubber).